Biological Laws of Nature Advocates (BLNA) is a Private Membership Association (PMA). For more about PMAs, see Why a Private Membership Association?

 Avoiding Licensing Risks:

-Many GNM/GHK-aligned therapists and practitioners are not licensed medical professionals, which can put them at risk of being accused of practicing medicine without a licence.
+Many therapists and practitioners who are aligned with the Biological Laws are not licensed medical professionals, which can put them at risk of being accused of practicing medicine without a licence.
 This is a common issue faced by practitioners of natural or alternative therapies that are not recognised by the medical establishment.

-By forming a PMA through joining the BLNA, GNM/GHK-aligned therapists and practitioners can provide services under the protection of a private contract.
+By forming a PMA or joining the BLNA, therapists and practitioners who work with the Biological Laws can provide services under the protection of a private contract.
 In a PMA, the services offered are viewed as private, contractual agreements between consenting adults.
-As long as the BLNA makes it clear that the services provided are educational, advisory, or holistic in nature (rather than medical diagnoses or treatments), practitioners can avoid the risks associated with practicing medicine without a licence.
+As long as the BLNA member makes it clear that the services provided are educational, advisory, or holistic in nature (rather than medical diagnoses or treatments), they can avoid the risks associated with practicing medicine without a licence.

 3. Member Consent and Understanding